hdShang/arxiv-daily/docs/cs-AI/2025-09-03/papers/250903345v1-language-models-do-not-follow-occams-razor-a-benchmark-for-inductive.md

 ---
 layout: default
-title: Language Models Do Not Follow Occam's Razor: A Benchmark for Inductive and Abductive Reasoning
+title: "Language Models Do Not Follow Occam's Razor: A Benchmark for Inductive and Abductive Reasoning"
 ---

 # Language Models Do Not Follow Occam's Razor: A Benchmark for Inductive and Abductive Reasoning